-The Gaming Commission has entered into agreements with the Category 1 licensees in two of the three regions.
+The Gaming Commission has awarded Category 1 gaming licenses in two of the three regions and one Category 2 slots facility license.
 The facility in Springfield (Region B) opened on August 24, 2018 and the facility in Everett (Region A) opened on June 23, 2019.
 The Category 2 slot facility opened in Plainville on June 24, 2015.